MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-LabelPolicy.md

 - **DisableMandatoryInOutlook**: Outlook apps that support this setting exempt Outlook messages from mandatory labeling.
 Example: ` Set-LabelPolicy -Identity Global -AdvancedSettings @{DisableMandatoryInOutlook="True"}`.
 For more information about this configuration choice, see [Outlook-specific options for default label and mandatory labeling](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps#outlook-specific-options-for-default-label-and-mandatory-labeling).

+Additionally, for Power BI:

+- **powerbimandatory**: Mandatory labeling for Power BI.
+Example: `Set-LabelPolicy -Identity Global -AdvancedSettings @{powerbimandatory="true"}`.
+For more information about this configuration choice, see [Mandatory label policy for Power BI](/power-bi/admin/service-security-sensitivity-label-mandatory-label-policy).

 ```yaml
 Type: PswsHashtable